x <- c(1, 5, 3, 12, 4.2)

 Data can be of two different types: numerical, or categorical.
 Let’s say you are measuring a the temperature in a room and recording its value over time:

-Let’s say that now you are recording the temperature level, which can be low
+Let’s say that now you are recording the temperature level, which can be low, high or medium

 T2 <- factor(T2)